-Notes: In black: calibration matching our empirical passthrough from inflation to nominal wage growth expectations ($\gamma = 0.47$).
-In dashed gray: calibration matching counterfactual of unity passthrough from inflation to nominal wage growth expectations ($\gamma = 0.26$).
+Notes: In black: calibration matching our empirical passthrough from inflation to nominal wage growth expectations $(\gamma = 0.875, \zeta_w = 0.675)$.
+In dashed gray: calibration matching counterfactual of unity passthrough from inflation to nominal wage growth expectations $(\gamma = 0.65, \zeta_w = 0.306)$.
 In red: x axis.

-Figure 3 considers the case where the economy is shocked by a one standard deviation cost-push supply disturbance.11 Relative to the counterfactual of a unit passthrough economy, real wages decline less, mitigating the positive response of labor hours.
+Figure 3 considers the case where the economy is shocked by a one standard deviation cost-push supply disturbance.14 Relative to the counterfactual of a unit passthrough economy, real wages decline less, putting more downward pressure on labor hours.
 Because the response of hours is tempered, however, there is greater downward pressure on output and consumption.
 Greater nominal wage frictions cause larger increases in inflation and larger decreases in consumption/output, strengthening the consumers' negative association between the two.
-As was the case for a positive demand shock, a positive cost-push supply shock also generates a decline in utility.
+As was the case for a positive demand shock, a positive cost-push supply shock initially causes an increase in utility, followed by a decline a few periods later.